Identify Theft: How to Protect Yourself

 You are required to provide your SSN for:

-You can and may want to refuse to provide your SSN in these situations:
+You may refuse to provide your SSN in these situations: